 In early July, 2018, the State of New York added opioid replacement to its list of approved conditions for using medical cannabis.
 As a result, sales of MMJ in the state are expected to increase significantly.
-The State Department of Health announced the emergency rule as effective immediately, authorizing the issuance of temporary ID cards in order for certified patients to access medical marijuana faster.
+The State Department of Health announced the emergency rule as effective immediately, authorizing the issuance of temporary ID cards in order for certified patients to access medical faster.

 The decision comes as little surprise as Howard Zucker, New York Health Commissioner, announced the Commission’s intention to create this measure.
 At the time, Zucker presented research backing the plan demonstrating MMJ’s effectiveness reducing opioid dependency and use as well as overdose.
 Patients diagnosed with opioid use disorder who are participating in a certified treatment program for opioid addiction would be eligible to use medical cannabis.
 Additionally, patients experiencing significant pain falling short of the clinical definition for chronic pain could use medical cannabis instead of opioids to manage that pain.
-Already, chronic pain is listed among the qualifying conditions for using medical marijuana in New York State.
-The other qualifying conditions to use medical marijuana in New York are currently the following:
+Already, chronic pain is listed among the qualifying conditions for using medical in New York State.
+The other qualifying conditions to use medical in New York are currently the following:

 - Parkinson’s disease

 Before this measure was instituted, sales of medical in New York, according to the Business Factbook, were expected to reach between $50 and $70 million in 2018.
 This represents an increase of $10 to $50 million from the state’s 2017 MMJ earnings of $20 to $40 million.
 The growth of the medical industry in the state may well be higher, even, if it were not for a state ban on most types of edibles and all forms of smokable cannabis.